 These design features all come together to give your foot the best grip on the wall to allow you to stand on holds you otherwise wouldn’t be able to in normal shoes or barefoot.

 For one, it’s mostly about subjective preference, and the ‘best’ shoes are often unwearable for a beginner.
-For this reason, climbing shoes are most often categorised by skill level, which is closely related to the degree to which the climbing shoe is downturned.
+For this reason, climbing shoes are most often categorised by skill level, closely related to the degree to which the climbing shoe is downturned.

-Advanced climbing shoes are purposefully designed for vertical climbing, so the climber is able to transfer power through their foot to make better use of small holds.
+Advanced climbing shoes are purposefully designed for vertical climbing, so the climber can transfer power through their foot to make better use of small holds.

 You should also bear in mind that traditional sizing is most likely redundant when choosing a climbing shoe, as you’ll probably be looking for something at least a size smaller than your usual trainers.

-If you’re climbing at an advanced level, indoor vs. outdoor use might be worth considering.
+If you’re climbing at an advanced level, indoor vs outdoor use might be worth considering.
 In most instances, beginner and intermediate shoes are suitable in both environments.

 Chalk bags are a pretty straightforward bit of kit.
 They’re typically a small canvas or synthetic bag designed with an opening to comfortably fit your whole hand, though some are large enough to fit both.

 There are endless options on the market, all roughly as good as each other, given the simple design.
 Plus, chalk bags are one of the few pieces of rock climbing equipment that allow you to flex a bit of your personality.

 Now you have the chalk bag, you’re going to need some chalk.

-As is the case with climbing shoes, it’s unthinkable for rock climbers to climb without chalk.
+As with climbing shoes, it’s unthinkable for rock climbers to climb without chalk.
 As with the chalk powerlifters and gymnasts use, chalk is used in climbing to increase grip and friction on the surface of your hand by drying sweat and other moisture.

 If you’re starting out, any climbing chalk will do the job.
-That said, you should look for smaller grained chalk if possible, as it’s sometimes a hassle to break up the clumpier stuff.
+That said, you should look for smaller-grained chalk if possible, as it’s sometimes a hassle to break up the clumpier stuff.

 Many climbers find them less messy than loose chalk, plus they more economically apply chalk to your hands, which means you’ll cause less chalk build-up on the holds, which other climbers will appreciate.

-If you’re really not a fan of chalk or you’re allergic or prone to dry hands, there are alternatives such as liquid chalk you could use instead.
+If you’re not a fan of chalk or you’re allergic or prone to dry hands, there are alternatives such as liquid chalk you could use instead.
 However, this might be more suited to bouldering because if you’re halfway up a route, liquid chalk isn’t half as easy to apply as loose chalk.

 Flappers are the bane of a rock climber’s existence.
 These are the tears on the pads on your fingers that form when your hands slip off a hold, and they’re so named because of the tiny flap of skin they leave behind.

-That’s why climbers always tend to keep a roll of climbing tape handy.
+That’s why climbers always keep a roll of climbing tape handy.
 Some apply it pre-emptively, while others only apply it after flappers occur.
 Many climbing tapes contain zinc-oxide to help heal the abrasions and decrease the chances of infection, too.

 Over time, the pads on your fingers and palms should develop callouses, and you won’t be so prone to flappers.
 But until then, there’s climbing tape.

-Given that bouldering is practised without ropes due to the smaller heights involved in the climbs, a crash mat is the only thing between you and the hard floor below.
+Because bouldering is practised without ropes due to the smaller heights involved in the climbs, a crash mat is the only thing between you and the hard floor below.
 Fifteen feet can still do some damage if you fall from that height.

-Ideally, you’ll also want some friends on hand to spot you while you climb as well, or even multiple mats.
-As with most rock climbing equipment, you need to look at the type of bouldering you intend to do when weighing up what type of crash mat to buy.
-Here’s a helpful video that explains more:
+Ideally, you’ll also want some friends on hand to spot you while you climb, or even multiple mats.
+As with most rock climbing equipment, you need to look at the bouldering you intend to do when weighing up what type of crash mat to buy.

 Whether you’re sending pitches on trad and sport routes or bouldering outdoors, climbing always comes with a risk of injury.
 Further still, your rock climbing equipment could be damaged, lost, or stolen.

-That’s why you need our specialist rock climbing insurance.
-This insurance will ensure you’re not left out of pocket for your equipment or an injury, and covers a whole range of scenarios.
+This cover will ensure you’re not left out of pocket for your equipment or an injury and covers a range of scenarios.